 As shown in Figure 1, there is approximate parity between the collections by a customer class and its resulting budget and savings in the Electric Portfolio.
 The only exception is the income-eligible sector where part of the collections from the residential and C&I customer classes are used to help cover the income-eligible sector funding needs.

-The Income-Eligible budget is higher compared to its savings due to several factors: incentives are 100 percent of the cost, the programs are more expensive because they are delivered in-home (compared to at retail sites or via rebates) which requires more labor and management, and the programs have fewer economies of scale (compared to C&I). $XX million3million is budgeted for the delivery of the gas and electric income-eligible sector programs, 3XX percent and 1XX percent of the total funding for each fuel portfolio respectively in 2025.
-Taken together, these investments represent XX percent of the overall Electric and Natural Gas portfolio budgets.
+The Income-Eligible budget is higher compared to its savings due to several factors: incentives are 100 percent of the cost, the programs are more expensive because they are delivered in-home (compared to at retail sites or via rebates) which requires more labor and management, and the programs have fewer economies of scale (compared to C&I). $22.3 million is budgeted for the delivery of the gas and electric income-eligible sector programs, 17.5 percent and 23.0 percent of the total funding for each fuel portfolio respectively in 2025.
+Taken together, these investments represent 19.1 percent of the overall Electric and Natural Gas portfolio budgets.

-PLACEHOLDER: Figure 1.
+Figure 1.
 2024 Graphical representation of Attachment 5 Table E-1, E-7, and total Electric Savings by Sector, Cumulative